 The administrator may grant to a participant an award of SARs, which entitles the participant to receive, upon its exercise, a payment equal to (i) the excess of the fair market value of a share of common stock on the exercise date over the SAR exercise price, times (ii) the number of shares of common stock with respect to which the SAR is exercised.
-The payment upon exercise of a SAR may be made in cash, shares of common stock, or any combination thereof, as approved by the administrator in its sole discretion.
+The payment upon exercise of a SAR may be made in cash, shares of common stock, or any stock on the date when the stock option is granted.
+Stock options must be exercised within a period fixed by the administrator that may not exceed ten years from the date of grant.